Iran–Iraq War: Iranian military preparations

-By September 1980, the revolutionary government had purged some 12,000 officers of all levels from the army.
-These purges drastically reduced the Iranian military's operational capacities.
+By September 1980, some 12,000 officers had been purged from all levels from the army.
+This reduced the Iranian military's operational capacities.

 On the eve of the revolution in 1978, international experts in military science had deemed Iran's armed forces the world's fifth most powerful.
 However, by the eve of war with Iraq, the recently formidable Iranian army was in many crucial ways a shell of its former self, having been badly weakened by losses in experienced personnel.
 The desertion rate had reached 60%, the officer corps was devastated and its most highly skilled soldiers and aviators had been exiled, imprisoned, or executed.
 When the invasion occurred, many pilots and officers were released from prison, or had their executions commuted to combat the Iraqis.
 Throughout the war, Iran never managed to fully recover from this flight of human capital.

 Many junior officers were promoted to generals, resulting in the army being more integrated as a part of the regime by the war's end.
-Meanwhile, a new paramilitary organisation gained prominence in Iran, the Islamic Revolutionary Guard Corps.
-Created to protect the new regime and serve as a counterbalance to the army, the Revolutionary Guards (Note: Also known in Iran as the Sepah-e-Pasdaran) (IRGC) had been trained to act only as a militia and struggled to adapt as needed following the Iraqi invasion, initially refusing to fight alongside the regular army, resulting in many defeats.
+Meanwhile, a new paramilitary organisation gained prominence in Iran, the Islamic Revolutionary Guard Corps (IRGC).
+Created to protect the new regime and serve as a counterbalance to the army, the IRGC had been trained to act only as a militia and struggled to adapt as needed following the Iraqi invasion, initially refusing to fight alongside the regular army, resulting in many defeats.
 It was not until 1982 that the two groups began carrying out combined operations.